grap/odoo-addons-intercompany-trade/README.md

 [![codecov](https://codecov.io/gh/grap/odoo-addons-intercompany-trade/branch/16.0/graph/badge.svg)](https://codecov.io/gh/grap/odoo-addons-intercompany-trade)
 <!-- /!\ Non OCA Context : Set here the badge of your translation instance. -->

+Roadmap:

+* move modules into odoo-addons-cae folder, as now, the interocmpany-trade module are only usefull in a CAE context.
+* FIX : remove `check_company = False` in many places, (and specially in `account_move.partner_id` field).
+  We could replace by another property like, `check_fiscal_company`.

 <!-- /!\ do not modify above this line -->

 This project contains extra-addons modules for the project Odoo, to manage Intercompany Trade into Odoo.